specklesystems/speckle-docs/user/archicad.md

 ## Getting Started

+Please note that this connector is still in Alpha and is thus not fully featured.
+Keep in mind that sending out to geometry applications is well supported, but receiving back into BIM applications is not fully supported.
+See the support table linked at the bottom of this guide for specifics on what is and isn't supported.

+Feel free to reach out on the forum regarding your potential use cases and we will try to prioritise what you need in the development of this connector!

 <div style="position: relative;padding-bottom: 56.25%;"><iframe width="100%" height="100%" style="position: absolute;" src="https://www.youtube.com/embed/TNJIQHd3vuk" title="Archicad Teaser Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 ## Installation